 1. Use Mouse to Adjust Column Width in Excel for a Single Column

 Dragging the column header’s border to the right or left is the most common and easiest approach to change the width of a column.
 You can change one or more columns.

-Here, a data set of some worldwide popular books with million sales is shown.
-But the default column width is not enough to accommodate it in a single cell.
+Here, a data set of some worldwide popular books with millions of sales is shown.
+However, the default column width is not enough to accommodate it in a single cell.
 Therefore, we need to change the column width.

 Follow the steps below to manually adjust the column width.

 - Place your mouse pointer on the column header’s right side.

 - Hold and drag the adjustment tool right to the desired width, then release the mouse button.

 - The width has now been adjusted, as you can see.
 The screenshot below will help you to show how the column width has been changed.

 Note: If the column on the right contains data, the large text string can be turned into hash symbols (######).